robabrazado/adventofcode2024/README.md

 ** End spoilers **

+## Day 10: Hoof it

+[On day 15] All things considered, this one went pretty fast, but I took a *lot* of shortcuts.
+My inner class is...lazy, I'd call it.
+I have separate methods for handling part 1 and part 2, and part 2 is mostly just copy-pasted from part 1.
+I know in my gut that means suboptimal design, because I should be reusing code instead of duplicating it.
+Plus I know the loop structure is a complete mess, performance-wise.
+I mean, in practical terms, it runs fast enough, but in academic terms it's pretty inefficient.
+But, again...I'm playing a lot of catchup today, so I'm just going to live with it.

 ## The Day 12 Refactor
 Starting on day 10, I had decided to take a few days break from Advent of Code, because I had fallen so far behind in my other work. :) By day 12, I'm definitely making progress catching up (on my other work), and I had some extra time in the evening, so I just took care of the refactor I'd been meaning to do.
 The Day 7 Refactor took care of the dynamic class loading and the new way of consuming puzzle input that I wanted, but it originally enforced separate part 1 and part 2 solving methods on every puzzle, which wasn't always appropriate, plus it included a vestigial "test data" parameter being passed around that was unneeded.
 So this refactor corrects those issues.